 NORDISKA TYGER × ROOTOTE

-Reprinted and reconstructed for Japanese fans, it was born as a new brand "NORDISKA TYGER".
+It has been reproduced and reconstructed for Japanese fans and has been born as a new brand, "NORDISKA TYGER."

-In Swedish Nordiska means "Nordic" Tyger means "textile".
+In Swedish, Nordiska means "Nordic" and Tyger means "textile."

 Kjell Bolin

 Born in 1935.
-Raised in Bodum parish in Augermanland, studied under Anders Beckmann after graduating from art school.
-Widely active as a textile designer, dress designer, and artist.
-From organic designs with tree and forest motifs to abstract patterns, his works are characterized by delicate touches using steel pens and flat brushes.
-Winner of Sigwald Bernadotte's Mesterkatten Prize twice in the 1970s.
-Died in 2006.
+Grew up in the parish of Bodrum in Ogermanland, and studied under Anders Beckmann after graduating from art school.
+Active in a wide range of fields as a textile designer, dress designer and artist.
+Her work, which ranged from organic designs with tree and forest motifs to abstract patterns, was characterized by her delicate touch using steel pens and flat brushes.
+She won Sigvard Bernadotte's Mesterkatten Prize twice in the 1970s.
+She passed away in 2006.

 MASKROS

-It has the meaning of “dandelion” in Swedish, and the dandelion pattern is drawn with a delicate touch as if it were spread over the entire fabric.
+The name means "dandelion" in Swedish, and the dandelion pattern is delicately painted across the entire fabric.

-Trad means "tree" in Swedish, and the design was inspired by the "elm tree riot" that occurred in 1971.
-This uproar began with the construction of a subway entrance in the Royal Park in Stockholm due to urban development.
-An event where the station was to be moved several hundred meters ahead.
-These elm trees are still planted in the park, and the design depicts a dynamic elm tree full of vitality.
+Trad means "tree" in Swedish, and the design was inspired by the "Elm Tree Riots" that occurred in 1971.
+This incident occurred when a subway entrance was to be built in Stockholm's Royal Park as part of urban development, but as many as 1,000 protesters stormed the site to protect the elm trees in the park, and as a result the station was moved a few hundred meters away.
+These elm trees are still planted in the park, and the design dynamically depicts them full of vitality.

 Anna-Lene Emden

-Born in 1942.
-Started his career as a designer for the textile company “Almedehls”, and has also worked on a wide range of non-textile designs such as wallpaper, toys, and ceramics for “IKEA” and “KNEPP”.
-There are many playful and familiar patterns such as floral patterns and zoo patterns.
-He now runs a small art gallery with a friend in Wenersborg, a small town with a big lake.
+Born in 1942, he began his career as a designer for the textile company Almedehls, and has since worked on a wide range of non-textile designs, including wallpaper, toys, and ceramics for companies like IKEA and KNEPP.
+His designs are often playful and friendly, featuring floral and zoo prints.
+He currently runs a small art gallery with a friend in Wennersborg, a small town with a large lake.

 BLÅ FÅGEL